andy-thedev/KNN-Vehicle-Evaluation/README.md

 ## /

 **KNN.py:**
-The main algorithm (See section: "Design description")
+The main algorithm (See section: "Design description" below)

 **car.data:**
 A csv table containing vehicle evaluation information, with rows being each vehicle design, and columns being features such as: overall buying price, maintenance cost, number of doors, etc.